Gallant

 Why Stem Cells?

 Stem cells are naturally occurring cells that exist in adult tissues and have regenerative properties (help tissues repair and heal).
-They have the ability to modify the immune system and target the underlying disease process.
+These stem cells have the ability to immunomodulate (regulation of the immune system to be adaptive) through cellular signaling.
+This provides a natural and targeted mechanism for treatment of the underlying disease.

 Interested in Participating in the Clinical Trial?